tiny-dnn/tiny-dnn/doc/Adding-a-new-layer.md

 # Adding a new layer
-This section describes how to create a new layer incorporated with tiny-cnn.
+This section describes how to create a new layer incorporated with tiny-dnn.
 Let's create simple fully-connected layer for example.

 ### Declare class
 Let's define your layer.
-All of layer operations in tiny-cnn are derived from ```layer``` class.
+All of layer operations in tiny-dnn are derived from ```layer``` class.

 ```cpp
 // calculate y = Wx + b